 Stream email events to Kinesis Firehose

-Applications that need to analyze email events at scale or archive them to S3 route events through Kinesis Firehose.
+Applications that analyze email events in data warehouses or S3 stream SES events through Kinesis Firehose for transformation and delivery.

 import * as pulumi from "@pulumi/pulumi";